Carbon Impact

 To set up Carbon Impact

-1. From your Dynatrace environment, go to Dynatrace Hub and install Carbon Impact Carbon Impact.
+1. From your Dynatrace environment, go to Dynatrace Hub and install Carbon Impact.

-2. Select app Settings in the upper-right corner and turn on Enable energy and emission data generation.
+2. Open Carbon Impact for the first time and turn on Enable energy and emission data generation.

 Data storage and retention